Skip Nav Skip to Search

-Wage and employment estimates for the State, Metropolitan Areas, Workforce Investments Areas, and Local Labor Market Areas may be accessed using the Oklahoma Wage Network (OWN).
+Wage and employment estimates for the State, the Balance of State (BOS), and Metropolitan Statistical Areas (MSA) may be accessed using the Oklahoma Wage Network (OWN).
 OWN is an interactive web service that allows the user to view a wide range of data, including employment estimates (where available).

 A data user can view more detailed information about an occupation by clicking on the occupation.
 Examples are the Standard Occupational Classification (SOC) code and definition, median wage history and ranges, and a breakdown of the top areas for that particular occupation in the state.

-The Major Groups are list below with the exception of 55-0000 Military Occupation currently we do not collected data for this major group.
+The Major Groups are list below with the exception of 55-0000 Military Occupation.
+Currently we do not collect data for this major group.

 11-0000 Management Occupations